12.1 – Overview

 - Inflation data is released every month by MOSPI.
 As a consumer, CPI inflation data is what you need to track.

 - PMI is a survey-based business sentiment indicator.
-The PMI number oscillates around the 50 marks.
+The PMI number oscillates around 50 marks.
 Above 50 is good news to markets, and PMI below 50 is not.

 - The Budget is an important market event where policy announcements and reform initiatives are taken.
 Markets and stocks react strongly to budget announcements.